circus-tent/circus/docs/source/configuration.rst

         The host ran by the circushttpd daemon. (default: localhost) **httpd_port**
-        The port ran by the circushttpd daemon. (default: 8080)
+        The port ran by the circushttpd daemon. (default: 8080) **debug**
+        If set to True, all Circus stout/stderr daemons are redirected to circusd stdout/stderr (default: False)

 .. note::